hussein-momen/todolistcpp/README.md

 ## 📦 How It Works

-The app runs in the terminal and stores tasks as longs as its opened Tasks are stored with:
+The app runs in the terminal and stores tasks as long as The Application is opened.
+Tasks are stored with:
 - An `ID`
 - A `Title`
 - A `Status` (Done / Not Done)

 ## 💻 How to Run
-# Method 1:
+# Method 1
 Install The Release As An EXE
-# Method 2:
+# Method 2
 1. Clone or download this repo.
 2. Compile the code using g++:
    ```bash